2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 $ git remote -v
 ```

 You should see that you now have two remotes, `origin` and `upstream`.
 When working on your projects throughout the quarter, you will push changes to `origin`.
-If the instructors need to make a change to the starter code we will push changes to `https://github.com/CS344-Stanford-18/P4-NetFPGA-CS344-18.git`, post an instructor note on piazza, and ask you to pull the changes from upstream: `$ git pull upstream master`.
+If the instructors need to make a change to the starter code we will push changes to `https://github.com/CS344-Stanford-18/P4-NetFPGA-CS344-18.git`, post an instructor note on piazza, and ask you to pull the changes from `upstream`: `$ git pull upstream master`.
 Please keep in mind that making modifications to the provided starter code may require you to manually merge in changes from `upstream`.

 Step 4 - Access to the Lab
 ------